wilfredwaheejr/Metacritic-Analysis/README.md

 # Metacritic-Analysis
-Used SQL and Tableau to aggregate critic and user ratings and visualize them all before and after.
+Used pandas to aggregate critic and user ratings and visualize them all before and after.